NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ### Post Request to Download Multiple Files

 This example uses a Python list to specify a set of file UUIDs.
-Note that the list in the example was populated manually but could potentially be populated from an external list.
+The list in the example was populated manually but could potentially be populated programmatically from an external list or API call.

 ```TXT
 Choose the Python tab to view script.